southrivertech/titansftp.pub/cloud-marketplace/README.md

 The Enterprise Edition of Titan been preconfigured with all features enabled (except for non-secure FTP).
 SFTP services are running on port 2200, FTP/S services on port 990 with Passive mode ports 50000-50075, and a secure WebUI is available on port 443.
 As with all editions of Titan, it has been hardened with all weak security protocols disabled.

-## Cornerstone MFT Server - Enterprise Edition (csent)

-The Enterprise Edition of Cornerstone been preconfigured with all features enabled (except for non-secure FTP).
-SFTP services are running on port 2200, FTP/S services on port 990 with Passive mode ports 50000-50075, a secure WebUI is available on port 443 with EFSS (Enterprise File Sharing) and collaboration is supported through WebDAV/S on port 8443.
-As with all editions of our products, the server has been hardened with all weak security protocols disabled.

-## DMZedge Server - Enterprise Edition (dmzent)
-DMZedge Server is our secure reverse proxy server for use with Cornerstone MFT Server.
-Install DMZedge Server outside of the corporate
-VLAN and then configure an internal Cornerstone MFT Server to interface to the DMZedge Server.
-DMZedge will then listen for remote connections from clients and securely proxy those connections through a zero-port firewall to the Cornerstone Server for processing.
-DMZedge works with FTP/S, SFTP, HTTP/S and WebDAV/S connections.
-As with all editions of our products, the server has been hardened with all weak security protocols disabled.